-Figure 7 – 10 rules for long-term successful options trading as demonstrated - Trade Notification Service
+Figure 7 – 10 rules for long-term successful options trading as demonstrated

 The September correction, tail end October nosedive, and initial November volatility reinforces why appropriate risk management is essential.
-An options-based approach provides a margin of safety while circumventing the impacts of drastic market moves as well as containing portfolio volatility.
+This approach provides a margin of safety while circumventing the impacts of drastic market moves as well as containing portfolio volatility.
 In the face of volatility, consistent monthly income has been generated while keeping pace with the broader market returns and outperforming during periods of market weakness.

 Sticking to the core fundamentals of options trading, one can leverage small amounts of capital, define risk, and maximize investment return.
 Following the 10 rules in options, trading has generated positive returns in all market conditions for the portfolio's options segment over the past 8 months and counting.
 The positive options returns were in sharp contrast to the negative returns for the overall market in September and October.
 This negative backdrop demonstrates an options-based portfolio's durability and resiliency to outperform during pockets of market turbulence.
 To this end, cash-on-hand exposure to long positions via broad-based ETFs and options is an ideal mix to achieve the portfolio agility required to mitigate uncertainty and volatility expansion.